-PY Timber Warehouse (PYTW) is a business operating out of Seaford, Victoria, whose consideration of their environmental impact is <ahem> right up our tree.
-Providing sustainable timber is a key part of their strategy to contribute to protecting the environment, while offsetting and using resources responsibly to help minimise the organisation’s impact.
+PY Timber Warehouse is a business operating out of Seaford, Victoria, whose consideration of their environmental impact is ‘music to our ears’!
+Providing sustainable timber is a key part of their strategy to contribute to protecting the environment, through offsetting and using resources responsibly to help minimise the organisation’s impact.
 The team behind PY Timber Warehouse has over fifty years’ experience in the construction industry collectively, putting their customers in reliable hands.

 Reducing our carbon footprint is one of our key goals.
 We strive to achieve it by saving energy at every step of our processes.
 From using sensor lights in our warehouse to creating multi-delivery routes that reduce truck-time on the road that results to less emissions.
 And also supporting projects and initiatives that contribute to the plantation of sustainable forests.